-Veggie Pesto Pasta Sauce is creamy and delicious, but secretly packed with vegetables.
-Call them monster noodles to convince kids to give them a try, but after one bite your picky eater will be begging more.
-Ricotta cheese and Parmesan add creaminess and mask any ‘veggie’ taste that might scare off kids, but spinach and peas will add a serving of vegetables to a kid friendly dinner that is sure to please the whole family.
+Vegetable Pesto Pasta Sauce is creamy and delicious but secretly packed with good stuff.
+Ricotta cheese and Parmesan add creaminess and mask any veggie taste that might scare off picky eaters.
+Meanwhile, spinach and peas add a serving of vegetables to a

-Some days the best I can do it give them a fruit and veggie pouch, use some of my tips for making boxed mac and cheese healthier for dinner, and pray tomorrow will be easier.
+Some days the best I can do is veggie wise for my picky eaters is to give them a fruit and veggie pouch and try to make boxed mac and cheese healthier.

-This veggie pesto pasta sauce is a staple in our house – we have it at least once a week and it’s not uncommon for me to double the recipe and eat it as cold leftovers or pack it in school lunches.
+This veggie pesto pasta sauce is a staple in our house.
+We have it at least once a week and I often double the recipe to eat as cold leftovers or pack it in school lunches.
 It’s that good and the green cheesy goodness is secretly packed with veggies.

-- Start with just 1 clove of garlic and work up from there – our family REALLY likes garlic and the ricotta definitely tones it down, but kids are definitely sensitive to strong tastes like that. (especially raw!)
+- Start with just 1 clove of garlic and work up from there.
+Our family REALLY likes garlic and the ricotta definitely tones it down, but it’s still a strong flavor.

-- You can also roast the garlic to done it down and add some sweetness.
-I go over how to in this post!
+- You can also roast the garlic to tone it down and add some sweetness.
+I go over how to roast garlic here!

-- This isn’t a science – to be honest, most nights I make this I totally wing and eyeball the measurements.
+- This isn’t a science and is so forgiving.
+To be honest, most nights I make this I totally wing and eyeball the measurements.